 Flavored Vinegar

-Another thing that you can make is raspberry flavored vinegar.
-All you need to do is puree the freshly picked raspberries and add it to white wine vinegar.
+Another thing that you can make is raspberry-flavored vinegar.
+All you need to do is puree the freshly picked raspberries and add them to white wine vinegar.
 Store it in a glass jar and let it sit for two weeks.
 This vinegar will add flavor to salad dishes and can be stored for a long time with no decrease in flavor

-Raspberries are a wonderful summer fruit that are rich in anti-oxidants.
-They are also low in calories and are rich in dietary fiber.
-Raspberries are also an excellent source of vitamin C and help to counter inflammation, and develop resistance to diseases.
+Raspberries are a wonderful summer fruit that are rich in antioxidants.
+They are also low in calories and rich in dietary fiber.
+Raspberries are also an excellent source of vitamin C and help to counter inflammation and develop resistance to diseases.

-They are rich in vitamin B and K as help to break down protein, fats, as well as carbohydrates that we ingest on a daily basis.
+They are rich in vitamins B and K and help to break down protein, fats, as well as carbohydrates that we ingest on a daily basis.
 The above 5 ways to use up fresh raspberries will help you to know what you can do to use them up and also help promote your body with important nutrients and vitamins.

 To make your berries last a little longer, fill a bowl with 1 part vinegar to 5 parts water.
 Soak the berries and then dry them on a paper towel.
 I've been able to keep fresh raspberries on hand this way for two weeks and it works for all berries!